The Wave Trace and Birkhoff Billiards: Introduction

 \subsection{Schematic Outline}

 The proofs of Theorem \ref{Main theorem}, Theorem \ref{Rational caustic theorem} and Corollary \ref{Ellipse corollary} use techniques from \cite{Vig18}, which are reviewed throughout the paper.
 In Section \ref{Background}, we review relevant background on the inverse spectral problem, i.e. determining geometric information from the Laplace spectrum.
 The first step in the proof of Theorem \ref{Main theorem} is to generalize the Hadamard-Riesz type parametrix for the wave propagator constructed in \cite{Vig18} for ellipses to arbitrary bounded domains with strictly convex, smooth boundary as in Theorem \ref{HRP}.
 This requires a dynamical classification (Theorem \ref{8 orbit lemma}) of the cardinality and structure of all billiard orbits connecting interior points with a fixed number of reflections, analagous to Lemma 5.2 in \cite{Vig18}.
 Section \ref{Billiards} introduces language from dynamical systems necessary to describe the billiard (or broken bicharacteristic) flow, which later appears in the canonical relations of the wave propagator.
-The proof of Theorem \ref{8 orbit lemma} is relegated to Section \ref{Proof of 8 orbit lemma}, where it is broken up into several intermediate lemmas.
+The proof of Theorem \ref{8 orbit lemma} is relegated to Section \ref{Proof of 8 orbit lemma}, where it is first done in the simple case of the Friedlander model and then broken up into several intermediate lemmas using Lazutkin coordinates for the general case.
 This material is largely independent from the rest of the paper and is of separate interest from the perspective of dynamical billiards, irrespective of applications to spectral theory.
 In Section \ref{A parametrix for the wave propagator}, the length functionals corresponding to these orbits allow us to cook up explicit phase functions which parametrize the canonical relations for the wave propagator $e^{i t \sqrt{-\Delta}}$, which is a Fourier integral operator microlocally away from the tangential rays.
-This parametrix is microlocalized near approximate geodesic loops, which are particularly useful when integrating the wave kernel over the diagonal in the trace formulas which follow.
-Construction of an explicit parametrix for the wave propagator in the interior appears to be new in the literature, with the exception of the author's prior work \cite{Vig18} in the special case of an ellipse.
-In Section \ref{Computing the wave trace}, we then use this parametrix to obtain a singularity expansion for a variation of the wave trace corresponding to radial dilation about an interior point, following the Hadamard type variational formulas in \cite{HeZe12} and \cite{Vig18}.
-The variational formulas are of interest because they allow us to restrict our study of the wave kernels to their behavior at the boundary.
-This technique for studying the wave trace at a fixed domain by variational methods also appears to be new in the literature.
-In Section \ref{Principle symbol computation}, the honest principal symbol of the wave trace is computed in a specific coordinate system by integrating its variation in the radial variable.
-This is essentially the fundamental theorem of calculus combined with some rescaling symmetries of the wave equation.
-In Section \ref{Integrating the principle symbol}, it is shown that radially integrating subprincipal terms coming from the variational wave trace doesn't contribute to the principal symbol.
-As the order of the principal symbol computed in Section \ref{Principle symbol computation} appears to contradict other works in the literature, Section \ref{Check on the order} provides an auxilliary confirmation via stationary phase that the order acheived in this paper is indeed correct.
-To our knowledge, this paper contains the first explicit formulas for the principal symbol of the wave trace associated to a convex billiard table.
+We then carry out the analysis leading to the microlocal parametrix appearing in Theorem \ref{HRP}.
+Construction of a parametrix for the wave propagator in the interior, with principal symbol given explicitly in terms of geometric data, microlocally near transversally reflected, nearly glancing rays appears to be new in the literature, with the exception of the author's previous work \cite{Vig18} in the special case of an ellipse.
+In Section \ref{Computing the wave trace}, an integration by parts allows us to compute the localized in time wave trace in terms of a boundary integral.
+In this case we can argue that only a select few of the billiard orbits in Theorem \ref{8 orbit lemma} contribute to the wave trace.
+Appropriate Maslov factors on each branch of the canonical relations are also computed here.
+As the order of the principal symbol computed in Section \ref{Computing the wave trace} appears to contradict other works in the literature, Section \ref{Check on the order} provides an auxilliary confirmation via stationary phase that the order derived here is indeed correct.
+To our knowledge, this paper contains the first explicit formulas for the principal symbol of the wave trace associated to a convex billiard table near the length of the boundary.